Joel-Butler/wiki-js-replica/Joel_Tech_Intro.md

 * [Location Service](/Apps/FamilyLocation/Overview) - I'd like to replace the geolocation service we use on our family phones with an in-house option where I keep my data rather than some large company.

 * [Authentication Validator](/Apps/AuthenticationValidator) - a prototype application testing User and API authentication (both of which I need to make this thing work well).

+* [Game Night App](/Apps/GameNight) an phone and tablet based interactive UI for some fun with my family.